Saturday of Week 32 of Ordinary Time – Gospel

 Jesus told them a parable about their need to pray always and not to lose heart.

-This is very much a theme in Paul’s letters (see Rom 1:10; 12:12; Eph 6:18; Col 1:3; 1 Thess 5:17; 2 Thess 1:11; 2 Thess 3:13; 2 Cor 4:1,16; Gal 6:9 and Eph 3:13).
+This is very much a theme in Paul’s letters (see Rom 1:9-10; Rom 12:12; Eph 3:13; Eph 6:18; Col 1:3; 1 Thess 5:16-17; 2 Thess 1:11; 2 Thess 3:13; 2 Cor 4:1,16 and Gal 6:9).

 The parable features a totally corrupt judge, who fears neither God nor man.
 It also features a widow, probably the most powerless, the most pitiful and least pitied of people in the society of that time.
-She has lost her husband, re-marriage is out of the question, she has lost the support of her own family and her husband’s family, and there is nothing comparable to social welfare for her to lean on.
+She has lost her husband, re-marriage is likely out of the question, she has lost the support of her own family and her husband’s family, and there is nothing comparable to social welfare for her to lean on.

 As far as a corrupt judge is concerned, she can be ignored.
 She has neither power nor money (for bribing).
-But this widow is different – she is persistent and will not give up.
+But this widow is different—she is persistent and will not give up.
 Eventually, the judge, for his sheer peace of mind, settles in her favour.

 If, Jesus concludes, a corrupt and ruthless judge can be moved by the perseverance of a helpless widow, what kind of response can we expect when we, his people, call out in our helplessness to our loving and compassionate God?